 In some countries, the cost difference between calling a landline and a mobile is especially steep.
 Here are a few notable examples:

-If you regularly call one of these countries, it’s worth checking the number type and comparing your options.
+If you regularly call one of these countries, it's worth checking the number type and comparing your options.
+Understanding why $0.02/min is such a great deal becomes even more apparent when you see these massive price differences.

 Not entirely — but here are ways to manage or reduce your costs:

 ZenCall offers transparent pricing, shows rates before you dial, and uses browser-based VoIP to keep rates lower than traditional carriers.
+When choosing a browser-based calling app in 2025, transparency and rate visibility should be top priorities.

 If you're calling a business, ask if they have an alternative landline number, support line, or toll-free option.